ozgurural/SecurePoL-with-Watermarking/README.md

 Despite its strengths, the PoL framework has security vulnerabilities, particularly spoofing attacks that can significantly compromise the system's integrity.
 Our research is committed to enhancing the PoL framework's resilience to such attacks.

 In addition to the original PoL framework, this repository also integrates findings from the study on ["Adversarial Examples for Proof-of-Learning"](https://arxiv.org/abs/2108.09454).
-This paper presents a method that successfully uncovers PoL vulnerabilities by leveraging adversarial examples, thereby questioning the PoL's security posture.
+That paper presents a method that successfully uncovers PoL vulnerabilities by leveraging adversarial examples, thereby questioning the PoL's security posture.
 This vital research informs our efforts to bolster the PoL framework, addressing and mitigating these emergent threats.

 Building on this, our repository further includes the implementation from ["Adversarial Examples for Proof-of-Learning"](https://arxiv.org/abs/2108.09454), which introduces a method that effectively attacks the PoL concept through adversarial examples.
 This approach challenges the security assumptions of the initial PoL proposition and guides our initiatives to improve PoL's robustness.